Skip to main content

-Quarq makes power meters for road, MTB and CX applications.
-They have been making power meters for over a decade and they bring considerable expertise into the manufacturing process.
-All Quarq power meters measure power at the spider.
-This is an ideal place to measure power as spider-based designs are able to measure the power generated from both legs.
-In addition, they often allow you to keep your current cranks.
-They offer their power meters as stand-alone spiders (for customers that already have compatible crank arms), or you can purchase the entire crankset (power meter plus cranks).
-All models are accurate to within 1.5% and feature ANT+ and Bluetooth SMART technology.
+SRAM and Quarq make power meters for road, MTB, Gravel and CX bikes.
+Both companies (SRAM purchased Quarq in 2011) have been making power meters for well over a decade.
+Most SRAM/Quarq power meters measure power at the spider.
+This is an ideal place to measure power as spider-based designs measure power from both legs.
+In addition, they are very accurate and often allow you to keep your current cranks.
+They offer power meters as stand-alone spiders or as complete cranksets (power meter plus cranks).
+They also offer some left side power meter crank arms which is an affordable, easy way to add power to your crankset.
+Most models are accurate to within 1.5% and feature ANT+ and Bluetooth SMART technology.

 Installation

-If you purchase a stand-alone Quarq power meter spider, installation requires that you remove your current crankset, replace your spider with the Quarq and reinstall your crankset.
-Please note that for certain cranksets, a lock ring tool (sold separately) is required to remove the spider.
-If you purchase a complete crankset, you simply remove your current crankset and install the new one.
+If you purchase a stand-alone SRAM or Quarq power meter spider, installation requires that you remove your current crankset, replace your spider with the SRAM or Quarq and reinstall your crankset.
+If you purchase a complete crankset, you remove your current crankset and install the new one.
+The crank arm options are the easiest to install as you just swap out your left side crank arm, however they only measure single-sided power.
 Please note most units also require the use of a SRAM DUB Bottom Bracket.

 Weight